 Gabe didn't see the fist.
 He didn't see much of anything but a red haze.
 He let the man lift him far enough to get his feet on the ground, then he drove himself up with both legs, his one strong arm swinging.

 A counter-attack was the last thing the bully called Steven Pierce expected.
 The knuckles caught him across the nose, making a noise that let everyone know without a doubt that his nose was broken.
 His eyes watered so fast, he was blind and helpless to protect himself as the first punch was followed by another, then another and another until the other riders could get off their horses to help him.

 Pierce rolled off to the side and held his nose until the others managed to get Gabe pressed up against a fence post to hold him and Hedges was dragged back out of the way.
 One man each held one of Gabe's arms along the fence rail and one crawled through the fence to hold Gabe to the post with both hands by the collar.
 One man held Hedges back with an arm around his neck.

 "You're gonna pay for that," Pierce promised with a twisted grin, closing in to repay some of those blows.
 He was stopped painfully short of his goal by Gabe's foot in the middle of his gut.
-"Hold him, damn it," he gasped."Get a rope."
+"Hold him, damn it," he gasped.